Soldy/openPanthera/README.md

 # Why not use Panthera?

+  1. Panthera is designed for simplifying the management of complex data schemas, not the schema.
+If you want to simplify the schema, Panthera is not what you are looking for.
+  1. Using Panthera requires significant additional development time.
+  1. For fast, rapid development alternative solutions like ORM, graphql, or Flatdb are far better than Panthera.
+  1. It is not suitable for Domain-Driven Design (DDD) development, and the benefits of Panthera for Continuous Integration (CI) development are questionable.
+  1. In my view, this system has no benefit on most SAAP solutions.

 Using Panthera requires significant additional development time and is not suitable for Domain-Driven Design (DDD) development.
 The benefits of Panthera for Continuous Integration (CI) development are also questionable.